-At the end of last year, he notified me that he was retiring.
-Fortunately for us he wanted to step up his volunteer efforts and agreed to minister in one of our memory care units on the North Shore.
-I recently asked him to share what he’s experienced in his new role and he sent me the following note on expressing your faith in a senior living community:
+He has since retired, but fortunately for us he wanted to step up his volunteer efforts and agreed to minister in one of our memory care units on the North Shore.
+I asked him to share what he’s experienced in his new role and he sent me the following note on expressing your faith in a senior living community:

 A Time to Connect

 When I was asked to consider leading worship for the residents in your memory care, I considered it a challenge to be creative with an ‘inter-faith’ assemblage.

 What surprised me was that often, the children of those being cared for in suites dropped by regularly to stay and pray with mom or dad.
 Since ours is an informal opportunity to pray, make connections and sing, all are welcome to join us, including staff who pray and sing along.